eosfor/Powershell/README.md

 # Powershell

 ## GenKeyHelper
-A small  module tu use in Azure Automation to generate ssh keys for linux VM automatically
+A small  module to use in Azure Automation to generate ssh keys for linux VM automatically